cassiohub/berlinexperiences/README.md

+# Demo

+A Demo can be found at (https://berlin-experiences.surge.sh)

 # Project
 The main idea of this applications is to provide a simple and curated list of top attractions available in the Berlin area;
 Starting with the home page, the user can see experiences of three different categories: tours, eat & drink, passes;